rsg00usa/junitperf-ext/README.md

 * A timing class that provides line by line timings instead of the block only default timing in JunitPerf
 * A reporting class for saving and reporting results where there is nothing but basic stdout in JunitPerf

-Aslo included in this package is a repeat test class to allow you to control how many times you can repeat a Junit Test as well as a general utilities class.
+Also included in this package is a repeat test class to allow you to control how many times you can repeat a Junit Test as well as a general utilities class.

 You can view a presentation I gave as a guest speaker at Symantic about API performance testing: